I volunteered for different causes, when I was in the states including working for Occupational Therapy or O.T. as it is called.

 That is what I looked like in those days, I designed and build all kinds of things for Metro Health Medical Centre and The Cleveland Clinic.

 Is is where I met Dr. Michael Scott, who became a good friend of mine.
 He also helped me quit smoking.
-Then an intern at Metro Health now working at the facility below.
+Then an intern at Metro Health now working at Rancho Los Amigos National Rehab Center

 For all the things I do not do.
-Rancho Los Amigos National Rehabilitation Center.

 I have worked under Mr. Ed Prentke at Metro-Health Medical Centre in the United States.
 I also did a few things for the Cleveland Clinic.
 Ed was the founder of Prentke-Romac in the U.S.